Smoking Cessation Interventions

 To help people quit, NICE recommend offering advice on nicotine-containing products on general sale to smokers and prescribing medication such as varenicline or bupropion.
 When prescribed by a healthcare professional, NRT can significantly reduce withdrawal symptoms and cravings and prescription medications are also shown to improve the success of quit attempts.
 When bought over the counter, NRT does not appear to be any more effective at helping smokers quit compared to going cold turkey, which might be due to the amount people use not delivering enough nicotine to satisfy their cravings.

-Research so far shows that e-cigarettes are far less harmful than smoking 3, 4 and can be an appropriate quitting aid for some people who smoke, including those who have tried and failed to quit previously using other methods.
-There is ever-growing evidence that e-cigarettes are an effective cessation tool 5, 6, 7, 8, 9, 10.
-A recent study showed that those using e-cigarettes were 95% more likely to quit than those not using e-cigarettes11.
-It is important to note that since they are a new technology, we don't yet know the long-term impact of e-cigarette use.
-Some toxic chemicals (such as NNALs, acetaldehydes and formaldehyde) have been found in some products, but the evidence suggests their safety profile is far more comparable to that of other NRT products than tobacco.12, 13.
+Research so far shows that e-cigarettes are far less harmful than smoking 4, 5 and can be an appropriate quitting aid for some people who smoke, including those who have tried and failed to quit previously using other methods.
+There is ever-growing evidence that e-cigarettes are an effective cessation tool.6, 7, 8, 9, 10, 11 A recent study showed that those using e-cigarettes were 95% more likely to quit than those not using e-cigarettes.12 However, being a new technology, the long-term impact of e-cigarette use is not yet known.
+It is important to note that e-cigarettes are not risk free and should not be recommended for use by people who don't smoke.
+Some toxic chemicals (such as NNALs, acetaldehydes and formaldehyde) have been found in some products, but usually at much lower levels than in tobacco.
+The evidence suggests their safety profile is far more comparable to that of other NRT products than tobacco.13, 14

 The RCGP (2017 position statement on e-cigarettes) and NICE recommend that e-cigarettes should be discussed as an option for smoking cessation.
 Patients using e-cigarettes should be advised that they need to switch completely rather than becoming ‘dual users’ – using e-cigarettes and smoking.
 For people using an e-cigarette who want to use other nicotine-containing products at the same time, it is safe to do so.

 Non-smokers and young people should avoid using e-cigarettes.
-It has been argued that e-cigarettes could act as a gateway to taking up smoking cigarettes, but so far, the evidence in the UK does not support this14.
-Youth smoking rates continue to decline and regular use of e-cigarettes by young people who have never smoked in Great Britain is very low at between 0 and 1%.
+It has been argued that e-cigarettes could act as a gateway to taking up smoking cigarettes.
+So far, the evidence in the UK does not support this.15 Youth smoking rates continue to decline and regular use of e-cigarettes by young people who have never smoked in Great Britain is very low at between 0 and 1%.16

 This hub has been sponsored and written by Cancer Research UK.